grooviegermanikus/debugging-locks/README.md

 * you need to include debug symbols to see the stacktraces

 #### enable debug symbols for release

+using Env:

+     RUSTFLAGS=-g cargo build --release

+or add to Cargo.toml:

     [profile.release]
     debug = true
 (this will increase the binary size by 20x; performance/optimization of machine code is NOT affected)